uperl/Test2-Tools-HTTP/README.md

 expect.
 By default only one request is made.
 If the response is a forward (has a `Location` header) you can use the `http_tx-`location> method to make the next request.

-Otions:
+Options:

 - follow\_redirects

-    This allows the user agent to follow rediects.
+    This allows the user agent to follow redirects.

 ## http\_response \[res\]